 The Layering Architecture

-However, because blockchains do not have a single controlling body, all transactions must be safe, and data must be securely maintained on a distributed ledger.
+However, because Blockchains do not have a single controlling body, all transactions must be safe, and data must be securely maintained on a distributed ledger.
 The distributed ledger technology (DLT) follows a predetermined protocol, with multiple computers (or nodes) throughout the network coming to a “consensus” to confirm transactional data.
 As new entries arrive, each node adds, examines, and changes them.
-To allow this unique kind of transaction authentication, blockchains feature a layered design.
+To allow this unique kind of transaction authentication, Blockchains feature a layered design.

-According to some blockchain professionals, there are five layers of blockchain technology:
+According to some Blockchain professionals, there are five layers of Blockchain technology:

 - Infrastructure or hardware layer